Who can see the media details page?

 If the Remove option is visible but is grayed out, this media is in your library because it resides in one or more collections where you are a member.
 To remove it from your library, it must be removed from the collection.

-The Info tab for the media is shown by default when you open the Media Details page.
-The top part of the tab contains basic media information, as identified in the above figure and described below.
+The Details tab for the media is shown by default when you open the Media Details page.
+The main section of the Details tab contains the type of media, the campus, building, and room where the media was captured, the media source, and information on captions and transcripts (if you have those rights).

-If you hover your mouse over the created time frame (i.e. "created 5 months ago") a pop up appears showing you the date/time the media was created in Echo360.
-This is shown in the below figure.
+If you hover your mouse over the created time frame (i.e. "created 5 months ago") a pop-up appears showing you the date/time the media was created in EchoVideo.

 Share Settings - Classes